Importance of a Proactive Approach

 Most firms manage portfolios at the account level.
 Not us.
 We manage at the household level.

 Why?
-Managing at the household level give us greater flexibility when it comes to trading and rebalancing because it reduces trading costs and minimizes tax impact.
+Managing at the household level give us greater flexibility when it comes to trading and rebalancing because it allows us to reduce trading costs and tax impact.

 Household-based rebalancing allows us to look across an entire client household, not just individual accounts, and determine the most cost effective way to rebalance.
 And with the fewest trades possible.